craftcms/docs/docs/commerce/4.x/products-variants.md

 | [prepareSubquery](#product-preparesubquery)           | Prepares the element query and returns its subquery (which determines what elements will be returned).
 | [relatedTo](#product-relatedto)                       | Narrows the query results to only products that are related to certain other elements.
 | [search](#product-search)                             | Narrows the query results to only products that match a search query.
+| [shippingCategory](#product-shippingcategory)         | Narrows the query results based on the products’ shipping category.
+| [shippingCategoryId](#product-shippingcategoryid)     | Narrows the query results based on the products’ shipping categories, per the shipping categories’ IDs.
 | [site](#product-site)                                 | Determines which site(s) the products should be queried in.
 | [siteId](#product-siteid)                             | Determines which site(s) the products should be queried in, per the site’s ID.
 | [siteSettingsId](#product-sitesettingsid)             | Narrows the query results based on the products’ IDs in the `elements_sites` table.
 | [slug](#product-slug)                                 | Narrows the query results based on the products’ slugs.
 | [status](#product-status)                             | Narrows the query results based on the products’ statuses.
+| [taxCategory](#product-taxcategory)                   | Narrows the query results based on the products’ tax category.
+| [taxCategoryId](#product-taxcategoryid)               | Narrows the query results based on the products’ tax categories, per the tax categories’ IDs.
 | [title](#product-title)                               | Narrows the query results based on the products’ titles.
 | [trashed](#product-trashed)                           | Narrows the query results to only products that have been soft-deleted.
 | [type](#product-type)                                 | Narrows the query results based on the products’ types.